 Printer Friendly PDF

 Cervical cancer is a disease in which cancer cells form in the cervix or the lower part of a woman’s uterus.
-Cervical cancer is primarily caused by HPV (Human Papillomavirus) infections.
-While cervical cancer was once a leading cause of cancer death for women, the number of diagnoses and deaths has decreased dramatically due to early detection and prevention.
+Cervical cancer is primarily caused by HPV (human papillomavirus) infections.
+While cervical cancer was once a leading cause of cancer death for women, the numbers of diagnoses and deaths have decreased dramatically due to early detection and prevention.

 - When detected early before the cancer spreads from the primary site, women have a 91 percent survival rate after five years.

-- Human Papillomavirus (HPV): A large number of cervical cancer cases are caused by an HPV infection, which can trigger changes in cell reproduction, and in some cases, cause cervical cancer.
+- Human Papillomavirus (HPV): Almost all cervical cancer cases are caused by an HPV infection, which disrupts normal cell function and eventually forms a tumor.
 Women who have had many sexual partners or began having intercourse at a young age face an increased risk for HPV infection.

 - Age: Cervical cancer most often occurs in women between the ages of 30 and 50.

 - Medical History: Women with HIV have a higher-than-average risk of developing cervical cancer.
-Also, women with a history of Chlamydia face an increased risk.
+Women with a history of Chlamydia and those taking medication for an autoimmune disease face an increased risk.

 - Smoking: Female smokers double their risk of cervical cancer, compared to nonsmokers.